tomicapretto/etc/lessons/lesson_02.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->
-Last step: remember what we said at the beginning?
+This is our last step.
+Do you remember what we said at the beginning?
 There are different price tiers for weights, and those tiers can get really expensive, so we want to know the probability of an item being above any theshold.

 Since we have posterior samples, we can actually compute those probabilities for any new fish we observe.
 That's so cool!
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-## It's all about the counting, counting, counting
+## Just count
 <!-- #endregion -->

 ```python slideshow={"slide_type": "-"}